esciencecenter-digital-skills/research-software-support/modules/testing/info.md

 order: 0
 ---

+In this module you will learn to answer the following questions:

 - Appreciate the importance of testing software
 - Understand the various benefits of testing
 - Understand the types of tests and what info they convey